 If a home is held in one partner's name, the other partner does not have the right to continue to occupy it.
-However they may be able to claim a share of the proceeds of the property on a sale depending upon any agreement they reached with their partner or upon whether they have contributed to the value.
+They may be able to claim a share of the proceeds of the property on a sale, however, depending on whether they have reached an agreement with their partner and whether they have contributed to the value.

 We can draw up binding agreements to set out a couple’s financial responsibilities to each other and their shares in joint property.

 Unmarried partners have no rights for maintenance or capital sums from their partner on the relationship ending.
 The partner who cares for any child of the relationship can seek maintenance on the child’s behalf through the Child Support Agency.
 They may also be able to claim capital sums for the child's benefit through the court.

 An unmarried partner does not automatically inherit their partner's estate.
 It is therefore essential that unmarried couples make mirroring wills to ensure that they have control over what happens to their estate once one of them passes.

 Anne Thistlethwaite, specialist Family Lawyer at AMD Solicitors considers the implications of a recent court decision.